 What ideas or concepts contribute to employee engagement and motivation?
 Based on the thousands of employee comments we review every month, it is crystal clear that employee motivation is linked to how employees are treated by upper management in the workplace.
 Sadly, poor leadership can negatively impact employee engagement and lead to higher turnover if left unaddressed.
 That's why it's important to encourage and prompt feedback from your employees, specifically in the area of management and leadership.

-We survey approximately 6,000 companies and their 800,000+ employees each year, and we've tapped into our extensive database to see what employees are saying about their management teams.
+We survey more than 6,000 companies and their 1,000,000+ employees each year, and we've tapped into our extensive database to see what employees are saying about their management teams.
 While our customers take action on the quantitative data we collect, we've learned that open-ended responses often offer the texture that supports - or invalidates - various interpretations of those data reports.

 It's powerful to know what your employees think!
 You can identify problems like poor supervision, communication breakdown, and mounting plans to leave your company before expensive turnover affects your business.
 Use this checklist for a quick read on your employee engagement.